qcr/gtsam-quadrics/README.md

 ### Notes on installation
+**You may find gtsam does not install gtsam.pxd automatically:** in this case, add the gtsam build/cython folder to your $PYTHONPATH with the following `export PYTHONPATH=$PYTHONPATH:/path/to/gtsam/build/cython`

+**If using GTSAM 4.0.3 or exponential-map rotations:** gtsam 4.0.3 moved to exponential map by default to parametrize rotations.
+The analytical derivatives we've calculated from this library are based on the cayley transform.
+Please either select cayley rotations in the gtsam CMakelists or use numerical derivatives (defined in boundingboxfactor.cpp).

 **If you plan to use gtsam_quadrics in c++:** You can find the installed C++ headers using the cmake command `find_package(GTSAM_QUADRICS REQUIRED)` which will load `GTSAM_QUADRICS_INCLUDE_DIR`.
 The default header installation is `/usr/local/include/gtsam_quadrics/`, and by default library is installed to `/usr/local/lib/libgtsam_quadrics.so`.

 **If you plan to use gtsam_quadrics in python:** ensure you have build location (`/build/cython/gtsam_quadrics`) or the install location (default: `/usr/local/cython/gtsam_quadrics`) on your PYTHONPATH.
-If you plan to make changes to the gtsam_quadrics source code, I advice adding the build location instead to avoid having to install every time you recompile the library.
+If you plan to make changes to the gtsam_quadrics source code, I advise adding the build location instead to avoid having to install every time you recompile the library.
 Assuming you have followed the instructions above, we can automatically source the installed gtsam_quadrics library by explicitly adding the following line to your ~/.bashrc file.

 ```sh
 # add gtsam_quadrics to PYTHONPATH